 Her strong believe in equality and justice has shaped her career, leading to engagement with policy makers at National, European and International level.
 Salome has been involved with various Irish Government Departments in the development of several policies and strategies focusing on economic, social and political development.

 She is the chairperson of European Network of Migrant Women and she has a seat on the EU Expert group on Economic Migration.
 She also sits on the Observatory Experts Group on Violence against Women with European Women Lobby.
 She is 2015 OHCHR-UN Fellows on People of African Descent and 2010 Eisenhower Fellow on Women Leadership.

-Salome work is informed by a Master’s degree in Equality Studies from University College Dublin and she is currently on her final year of undertaking a Doctorate research on conflict, peacebuilding and reconciliation at Trinity College Dublin, her research focuses on integrating women into peacebuilding a case study on North Kivu, DRC.
+Salome’ has a Master’s Degree in Equality Studies from University College Dublin and she is currently on her final year of undertaking Doctorate research on conflict, peace building and reconciliation at Trinity College Dublin.
+Her research focuses on integrating women into peacebuilding, a case study on North Kivu, DRC.